School holidays are here or fast approaching. Although children are delighted, parents of children with special needs know it is a challenging time.

 The end of school means the end of children’s daily routines.
 Structure and routine are important for children with special needs.
 Established routines lessen children’s anxieties and help them manage their daily activities.

-Here are some tips to reduce meltdowns and help your children adapt to the changes in their routines and hopefully reduce anxiety and meltdowns.
+Here are some tips to help your children adapt to the changes in their routines and hopefully reduce anxiety and meltdowns.

-1. Develop a schedule for a typical day during your special needs children’s holidays.
+1. Develop a schedule for a typical day during your special needs children’s school breaks

 - What routines will stay the same?
 Bedtime, meal times, etc.